timo-de-winter/laravel-docker/README.md

 ./your-project-name open
 ```

-### Claude Code Integration
+### AI Tools Integration

-If you chose to install Claude Code during setup, you can start coding sessions directly in your container:
+If you chose to enable AI tools during setup, you get access to both Claude Code and Laravel Boost:

 ```bash
 # Start Claude Code session in container